arcus/Arcus_Labs_Orientation/deid_notes_annotation_training.md

 - Identify points of disagreement with reliability_test_standard for any given reliability_test directory
 - Provide an overall measure of agreement

-Have a second set of five notes available for a re-test if a coder fails the initial test.
+Have a second set of five notes available for a re-test if a coder fails the initial test.-->

--->

 ## Check-ins

 <!--
 Provide real notes in folder "buckets", to help with coordination across coders?
-Can a coder rename a bucket, to indicate they're working on it?
+Can a coder rename a bucket, to indicate they're working on it?-->

--->

 After you pass the reliability test, you'll start annotating notes for real.
 You'll have regular check-in meetings with the other coders (ideally, all together, but in 1:1 sessions with a supervisor instead if needed) to address the following: